AdobeDocs/analytics-2.0-apis/bdia.md

 | URL | `/aa/collect/v1/events`
 | Headers | **x-adobe-vgid**: *REQUIRED* - Visitor Group ID.
 A visitor group represents the name of the processing pipeline to use when processing the file.
 This can be any name you choose.
 Files uploaded to different visitor groups should have disjoint visitor IDs.|
 ||**x-api-key**: *REQUIRED* - "Client ID" string issued upon integration with the API through the Adobe.IO console.
 Found under the "Service Account (JWT)" credentials in the console.
 ||**x-adobe-fileid**: *OPTIONAL* - File ID.
-This can be generated by the client and passed in with the request, or alternatively if not received, SDC will generate its own and return it with the response.
+This can be generated by the client and passed in with the request, or alternatively if not received, BDIA will generate its own and return it with the response.
 | Multipart/Form Data Fields | **file**: *REQUIRED* - The file contents to be uploaded via multipart/form-data.
 Send a gzip compressed file.

 #### Success Response